 About the course

-Please note, applications for September 2018 are now closed, but we are accepting applications for January 2019.
+Please note, we are currently accepting applications for May 2019.

 The University Certificate in Health and Social Care Practice offers an easily-accessible and vocationally-relevant introduction to academic study through ‘bite-sized’ modules.

 The programme is ideal for those who are interested in or may already be working in health and social care and who want to improve specific areas of knowledge and skills to improve their employability.

 It is also aimed at those who would like to qualify as nurses, midwives, operating department practitioners, paramedics or social workers, but lack the academic qualifications for entry to professional registration programmes.

 This part-time, flexible programme allows employees to continue to work whilst achieving their learning goals.
 It enhances knowledge, skills and employability, and allows you to decide if further study is for you.